IRS Penalty Abatement for First-Time Penalties and Reasonable Cause

 However, to get first-time abatement, you need to show that you are compliant with IRS reporting and payment obligations.
 Here are the compliance rules that you need to meet.

-You have filed the type of return that the penalty was assessed on for the last three years if required
+You have filed the type of return that the penalty was assessed on for the last three years if required.

-For example, say that you’re applying for relief for a late filing penalty on your 2022 tax return.
-You must have filed your 2021, 2020, and 2019 returns on time.
-Now imagine that you’re applying for penalty relief related to a payroll tax return due in 2022.
-You filed all of your payroll tax returns on time during 2021 and 2020, but you weren’t in business in 2019.
+For example, say that you’re applying for relief for a late filing penalty on your 2024 tax return.
+You must have filed your 2023, 2022, and 2021 returns on time.
+Now imagine that you’re applying for penalty relief related to a payroll tax return due in 2024.
+You filed all of your payroll tax returns on time during 2023 and 2022, but you weren’t in business in 2020.
 In this case, you don’t have to demonstrate three years of compliance because you weren’t required to file for all three years.
 As long as you were compliant during the required time frame, you meet this requirement.

-You did not incur any penalties for the three years prior to the year the penalty was incurred
+You did not incur any penalties for the three years prior to the year the penalty was incurred.

 Additionally, you have to show that you haven’t incurred any penalties for the last three years.
 However, if you incurred a penalty and had it removed for a reason other than first-time relief, you still meet this requirement.
 For instance, if you had a penalty removed as a statutory exception, you can still apply for first-time relief.

-You are current on all tax filings or have an outstanding extension to file
+You are current on all tax filings or have an outstanding extension to file.

 You can get penalty relief if you haven’t paid the tax that directly relates to the penalties, but you can’t claim relief if you haven’t paid other taxes.
 Here’s an example.
-Imagine that you are applying for relief for penalties related to a 2021 return.
-You also have an outstanding balance for 2020.
-You can’t get penalty relief until you pay the 2020 bill or set up a payment plan.
+Imagine that you are applying for relief for penalties related to a 2023 return.
+You also have an outstanding balance for 2022.
+You can’t get penalty relief until you pay the 2022 bill or set up a payment plan.

 Although you can apply for abatement without paying the underlying tax, you may want to pay the tax first to avoid incurring additional penalties.
 Here’s an example, imagine that you owe $10,000 in federal income tax.
 Your payment is late so the IRS is assessing a late payment penalty of 0.5% every month.